Consensys/quorum-azure/aks/README.md

 2. Don't create more than one AKS cluster in the same subnet.
 3. AKS clusters may **not** use _169.254.0.0/16, 172.30.0.0/16, 172.31.0.0/16, or 192.0.2.0/24_ for the Kubernetes service address range.
 4. To interact with Azure APIs, an AKS cluster requires an Azure Active Directory (AD) [Service Principal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).
-The service principal is needed to dynamically create and manage other Azure resources such as an Azure load balancer, container registry (ACR) etc
+The Service Principal (SP) is needed to dynamically create and manage other Azure resources such as an Azure load balancer, container registry (ACR) etc

 Unless specified, the SP is assigned the 'Contributor' role by default - this has full permissions to read and write to your Azure account which isn't ideal from a security standpoint.
 Instead, create a new SP without any roles assigned to it.
 The template will then append the necessary permissions.